 I'd also get to the Falls Festival in Marion Bay.
 Heaps of amazing music over a couple of days.
 I believe Moby is in the lineup this year - http://www.fallsfestival.com.au/#home-marionbay

 I agree with most of what other people have said.
 I've got some friends coming over from the US for a week and it will involve a mix of day walks and night outings around Hobart and then an East Coast trip as well.
 Make sure you mix up the great outdoor opportunities with some of the cultural events like the Taste and the Falls Festival.
 Hit up some of the wineries down the East Coast and make sure you stop into Kate's Berry Farm outside of Swansea.
-Get yourself some great Mingled Berry Jam. almost 10 years ago
+Get yourself some great Mingled Berry Jam. about 11 years ago

 Montezuma falls ( Tasmanian largest falls ) near rosebery on west coast, Trial Harbour for sure, but watch the road.
 Binalong bay and Eddystone point on the north east coast.